- HOME >

 A.Some samples have a very high value of Gd-IgA1 and such samples would be range over that why the recommended dilution ratio is wide.

-Q.How much is approx. normal IgA in blood?
+Q.What is approx. normal IgA concentration in blood?

 A.Total IgA is approx 1-4mg/mL in blood.

-Q.How much is approx. normal Gd-IgA in blood?
+Q.What is approx. normal Gd-IgA1 concentration in blood?

 A.As it is approx 1,000 ng/mL in blood, more than 200 fold dilution is recommended for measurement.